 March 1 – 3, 2019

-The South Georgia Film Festival will begin accepting submissions beginning April 6.
+The South Georgia Film Festival is accepting submissions.

-Celebrating the creative spirit, the South Georgia Film Festival will be accepting submissions showcasing the beauty of the region and its people.
+Celebrating the creative spirit, the South Georgia Film Festival is accepting submissions showcasing the beauty of the region and its people.

 We are seeking submissions in four categories: